lupyuen/lupyuen.github.io/src/spi.md

     }
 ```

-__For every SPI Transfer:__ We create the DMA Requests for SPI Transmit and SPI Receive...
+__For every chunk of SPI Transfer (max 2048 bytes):__

+We create the DMA Requests for each chunk of SPI Transmit and SPI Receive...

 ```c
     for (i = 0; i < count; i++) {